sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 ### Put your equation into `Eq` form

 Put your equation into `Eq` form, then apply {func}`~.solveset` to the `Eq`.
-This approach is convenient if you are interactively solving an equation which cannot easily be rearranged to $expression = 0$.
+This approach is convenient if you are interactively solving an equation which you already have in the form of an equation, or which you think of as an equality.

 ```py
 >>> from sympy import Eq, solveset